AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_receive_webhook.md

 }
 ```

-## Read Receipt event
+## Read Receipt event for a one-to-one chat message

-When a user sends read receipt, the Agora Chat server sends a callback to your app server.
+When a user sends read receipt for a message in a one-to-one chat, the Agora Chat server sends a callback to your app server.
 The sample code is as follows:

 ```json
 {